DiceDB/dice/docs/src/content/docs/commands/HGETALL.md

 (error) ERROR WRONGTYPE Operation against a key holding the wrong kind of value
 ```

+### Error Example:
-### Example 4: Error when an invalid number of arguments are passed
+Invalid number of arguments are passed

 ```DiceDB
 127.0.0.1:7379> HGETALL user:3000 helloworld